Hartwell Carver

-Dr. Hartwell Carver (1789 – April 16, 1875) was an American doctor, businessman, and an early promoter of what would become the Transcontinental Railroad.
+Dr. Hartwell Carver (July 19 1789 – April 16, 1875) was an American medical doctor, businessman, and an early promoter of what would become the Transcontinental Railroad.

 Carver's push for a railroad to connect both coasts of the United States began in 1832 with a proposal that was dismissed by Congress.
 Over the next several years, Carver wrote a series of articles in the New York Courier and Enquirer about the subject.
 He participated in the hammering of the Golden Spike that officially joined the Central Pacific and Union Pacific railroads on May 10, 1869 at Promontory, Utah.

-Hartwell Carver was the great-grandson of John Carver, who came over on the Mayflower and was the first governor of Plymouth Colony.

 His historic home in Pittsford sold in 2018 for $1,179,000.